How to Remove Warts on Dogs

 The canine oral papillomavirus is also responsible for warts and legions on other parts of the dog's skin.
 Often it will affect their feet as they lick their paws often and thoroughly.
 In these cases it most commonly affects older dogs.

-Rather than treating warts at home, it is best to take your dog to the veterinarian for an adequate diagnoses.
-As we have stated above, there are protuberances on a dog's skin which may look like warts, but which could be another more serious condition such as a different type of tumor.
+Rather than treating warts at home, dog wart removal should be carried out by a veterinarian.
+As we have stated above, there are protuberances on a dog's skin which may look like warts, but which could be another more serious condition.
 Even if the dog has been previously examined, when the tumor bleeds or changes color, you should go for a follow up.
 It is normal for warts to increase in size, but they will not do so indefinitely.
 As they are benign and only provide a superficial nuisance, they will only require treatment if they cause discomfort to the dog.

 No, never burn a dog's wart off at home.
 Even if the growth is a genuine wart, burning it off could have detrimental consequences.
 If you burn the wart off without seeing a veterinarian, you could be doing something to a malignant condition which could have equally dire results.
 Only a specialist should diagnose the condition and recommend a course of treatment.
 Most commonly these options will be surgery or to let them disappear on their own.